sneakysneak/docs/pages/connector-authentication/trustpilot_readme.md

 ## User guide

 You will need a 'Business Unit ID' for most requests, without it you will receive a '403 - Forbidden' response.
 The recommended way of obtaining that is by using the 'Search For Business Units' method as the first step in your cycles.

+It is worth noting that some endpoints are clasified as Private by Trustpilot.
+This means that the logged in user must have permissions to access that Business Unit ID's data.
+If the logged in user does not have those permissions you will receive a '403 - Forbidden' response.